 - Sudden headache.

-TIAs most commonly occur over the age 60.
-However, 10 to 14% of TIAs and ischemic strokes – the most common type in which the carotid arteries leading to the brain become blocked by plaque – occur in young adults, even teenagers.
+Ministrokes most commonly occur over the age 60.
+However, 10 to 14 percent of ministrokes and ischemic strokes – the most common type in which the carotid arteries leading to the brain become blocked by plaque – occur in young adults, even teenagers.

 - High blood pressure